ait-aecid/anomaly-detection-log-datasets/README.md

 gunzip tbird2.gz
 ```

-Fore more information on this data set, see
+For more information on this data set, see
  * Oliner, A., & Stearley, J. (2007, June).
 What supercomputers say: A study of five system logs.
 In 37th annual IEEE/IFIP international conference on dependable systems and networks (DSN'07) (pp. 575-584).
 IEEE.

 ### ADFA